Which Type of Divorce Is Right for You?

 Do I need an attorney even if we're doing an uncontested divorce?

-While not legally required, having an attorney review your agreement before you sign is strongly recommended.
+You need an attorney to review your agreement before you sign.
 Uncontested divorces are not always as simple as they seem — issues around retirement accounts, the marital home, tax consequences, and future modifications are easy to get wrong without legal guidance.